 Fermented milk products

-Below are a few popular fermented milk products.
-Some you might want to try, others you should avoid as .any commercially fermented milk products are loaded with sugar and additives.
+Below are a few popular fermented diary products.
+Some are excellent choices, but may products are also loaded with sugar and additives.

-What to avoid: Most supermarkets have a dazzling array of yogurt products for all tastes.
-But most contain much sugar and unhealthy additives.
+Most supermarkets have a dazzling array of yogurt products for all tastes.
+But most contain loads of sugar and additives.
 This includes most frozen yogurt.
 Sorry!

 Recommended: Cultured yeast and bacteria are added to certain cheeses to complete the process of fermentation making them richer in vitamins, enzymes, and other nutrients.